Houthis: Ideology

 The Houthi movement follows a mixed ideology with religious, Yemeni nationalist, and big tent-populist elements, imitating Hezbollah.
 Outsiders have argued that the group's ideological tenets are often vague and self-contradictory and that many of its slogans do not accurately reflect its aims.
 According to American historian Bernard Haykel, the movement's founder, Hussein al-Houthi, was influenced by a variety of religious traditions and political ideologies, making it difficult to fit him or his followers into existing categories.
-The Houthis have portrayed themselves as a national resistance force, defending all Yemenis from outside aggression and influences, as champions against corruption, chaos, and extremism, and as representatives for the interests of marginalized tribal groups and the Zayidi sect.
+The Houthis have portrayed themselves as a national resistance force, defending all Yemenis from outside aggression and influences, as champions against corruption, chaos, and extremism, and as representatives for the interests of marginalized tribal groups and the Zaydi sect.

 Haykel argues that the Houthi movement has two central religious-ideological tenets.
 The first is the "Quranic Way", which encompasses the belief that the Quran does not allow for interpretation and contains everything needed to improve Muslim society.
 The second is the belief in the absolute, divine right of Ahl al-Bayt (the Prophet's descendants) to rule, a belief attributed to Jaroudism, a fundamentalist offshoot of Zaydism.

 The group has also exploited the popular discontent over corruption and the reduction of government subsidies.
 According to a February 2015 Newsweek report, Houthis are fighting "for things that all Yemenis crave: government accountability, the end to corruption, regular utilities, fair fuel prices, job opportunities for ordinary Yemenis and the end of Western influence".
 In forming alliances, the Houthi movement has been at times opportunistic, partnering with countries it later declared as enemies, including the United States.

+The influx of various individual and tribal interests has somewhat diluted the movement's original vision over time.
+Around the time of the third Saada war (November 2005February 2006), the conflict was increasingly waged "along the lines of prevalent tribal feuds", which distorted the initial socio-economic, religious and ideological aims of Hussein al-Houthi.